7 Benefits of Aerobic Exercise

-Unlike anaerobic exercise, aerobic exercise is any exercise that promotes the circulation of oxygen throughout the body over a period of time.
-Improving your circulation will result in your heart pumping a little faster (increased heart rate) and will make you breathe harder.
+Aerobic exercise benefits are unlike any other regular physical activity benefits.
+Unlike anaerobic exercise, aerobic exercise is any physical activity exercise that promotes the circulation of oxygen throughout the body over a period of time.
+Improving your oxygen circulation will result in your heart pumping a little faster (increased heart rate) and will make you breathe harder.
 It’s good for you.
 Like really really good.
 And what’s even better is, aerobic exercise is highly accessible.
-There are many different types of exercise that can be considered aerobic.
+There are many different types of physical activity exercise that can be considered aerobic.
 You can enjoy aerobic exercise in your living room, in the gym, on the pavement, and in the pool.
-And—better yet—you will reap a ton of benefits.
+And—better yet—you will reap a ton of health benefits.
 We want to outline those for you right here.

 Health Benefits Of Aerobic Exercise

 Your heart is one of the essential organs in your body that you need to keep healthy.
 With heart disease as the number one cause of death in the United States, it is crucial to focus on keeping your heart health in tip-top shape.
 Aerobic exercise helps to improve the circulation of blood flow throughout your body and enhances the strength of your cardiac output.
 Hopkins Medicine suggests aerobic exercise at least five days a week for 30 minutes a day.